Marshall-67/RiotGames-Gen.py/README.md

 - The script will open a Chrome window and navigate to the sign up page.
 It will then generate random account information and fill out the form.
 If a CAPTCHA challenge is encountered, it will be automatically solved using anycaptcha.
 Once the form is submitted, the script will print a message indicating that the account creation was successful.

-**Contributing**
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

 **Todo**
 - Preferably implement [Local AI Captcha Solving Solution](https://github.com/QIN2DIM/hcaptcha-challenger)